pulumi/docs/content/blog/multi-lang-components/index.md

 ---

 Pulumi's infrastructure as code tooling combines the programming languages and tools you already know with the full power of cloud infrastructure.
-Until now, some Pulumi components for cloud infrastructure, like our popular [EKS package], were only available in a subset of the languages supported by Pulumi.
+Until now, some Pulumi components for cloud infrastructure, like our popular [EKS package] for Amazon's Elastic
+Kubernetes Service, were only available in a subset of the languages supported by Pulumi.

 Now, you can use the [EKS package]–previously only available for TypeScript–in all four Pulumi languages: TypeScript, Python, .NET, and Go.
 Regardless of the language you choose, you can [manage EKS clusters] with Pulumi, starting with the [v0.22.0 release of the